A new computation of pairing probabilities in several multiple-curve models: Precise definitions of the models

-\begin{corollary} For any pairing $\alpha$ appearing for the GFF level lines with a positive probability\footnote{Note that, by Theorem~\ref{thm:GFF lvl lines}, all planar pairings indeed appear with a positive probability.}, the level lines conditional on the pairing $\alpha$ are a global multiple $\mathsf{SLE}(4)$. \end{corollary}
+\begin{corollary}[GFF level lines are global multiple SLEs] For any pairing $\alpha$ appearing for the GFF level lines with a positive probability\footnote{\textit{A posteriori}, by Theorem~\ref{thm:GFF lvl lines}, all planar pairings indeed appear with a positive probability.}, the level lines conditional on the pairing $\alpha$ are an $\alpha$-global multiple $\mathsf{SLE}(4)$, as defined in~\cite{BPW}. \end{corollary}